Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Methods

 \subsection{Evaluation}

 Segmentation was evaluated by mAP$_{50:95}$, image-wise IoU, and Dice coefficient.
-Forecasting was evaluated at two levels.
-Spatial fidelity was assessed by mIoU, HD, HD$_{95}$, and ASSD, which quantify overlap and boundary localization.
-Dynamical fidelity was assessed by radial-velocity RMSE and the Temporal Consistency Index (TCI), which measure front propagation and temporal fluctuation preservation.
-Angular organization was quantified by \(|\Delta\mathrm{NAS}|\) and \(|\Delta \mathrm{H}_{2}|\), which measure deviations in anisotropic growth and second-harmonic angular structure.
+Forecasting was evaluated by spatial, dynamical, and angular metrics.
+Spatial fidelity was measured by mIoU, HD, HD$_{95}$, and ASSD.
+Dynamical fidelity was measured by radial-velocity RMSE and the Temporal Consistency Index (TCI).
+Angular organization was measured by \(|\Delta\mathrm{NAS}|\) and \(|\Delta \mathrm{H}_{2}|\).

-In the main text, mAP$_{50:95}$ serves as the primary segmentation metric, while HD$_{95}$ and ASSD serve as the primary forecasting metrics because region overlap can remain high even when the contour drifts.
-Formal definitions of all metrics are provided in the Supplementary Information.
+In the main text, mAP$_{50:95}$ is the primary segmentation metric, while HD$_{95}$ and ASSD are the primary forecasting metrics because region overlap can remain high even when the contour drifts.
+Formal metric definitions are provided in the Supplementary Information.